KogovsekZan93/Physics/fit-derivative-integral-propagation/README.md

 # Welcome to the fit-derivative-integral-propagation function
 package
-This function package contains three scripts which work as examples as well as templates for the combined use of the functions of the distribution-propagation function package and the fit-differentiate-integrate function package.
+This function package contains three scripts and three associated functions which work as examples as well as templates for the combined use of the functions of the distribution-propagation function package and the fit-differentiate-integrate function package.

 For the use of the three scripts, the two mentioned function packages must first be installed (instruction to do so are in the